Skip navigation

 Imposed if three or more grossly aggravating factors apply

-Losing Your License Due to DWI Conviction
+Losing Your License After a North Carolina DWI

 Our criminal defense attorneys are able to represent you for a variety of charges, including: